Background Information

 To register and request an absentee ballot in the State of Florida send a completed FPCA to the Supervisor of Elections office so that it arrives not later than 29 days before the election.

-• An FPCA application for an absentee ballot is effective for all elections through the next two regularly scheduled general elections.
+- An FPCA application for an absentee ballot is effective for all elections through the next regularly scheduled general election.

 Please be advised that ballots are not forwardable - Make sure you are providing your current mailing address.